pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 - -1: disapprove
   - Reason: A one sentence reason is required.
 A disapprove vote requires prior participation in the PDEP discussion issue.

+Comments made on the public VOTE issue by non-voting members will be deleted.

 Once the voting period ends, any voter may tally the votes in a comment, using the format: x-y-z, where x stands for the total of approving, y of abstaining, and z of disapproving votes cast.